 - These sites are the most exclusive Paleolithic sites in India

-- These paintings belong to the Paleolithic, Mesolithic ages, Chalcolithic, early historic and even medieval times
+- These paintings belong to the Paleolithic, Mesolithic ages, Chalcolithic, early historic, and even medieval times

 Holocene: Mesolithic Age

-The time period of this era was from 9000 – 4000 BC and in this era, the climate became more suitable to movement of men from one place to another.
+The time period of this era was from 9000 – 4000 BC and in this era, the climate became more suitable for the movement of men from one place to another.
 It became more dry and warm which also changes the flora & fauna.
 The main tools of this age were Microliths.

 - People started to live on hunting, fishing & food gathering